dszakallas/concurrency-series/part_1_basics/readme.md

  - Not all operations are carried out on the computer's CPU.
 If you want to write to a HDD for example, a lot of time is spent seeking to the position, writing the sectors, etc, and the intermittent time can be spent to do something else.
+The same applies to virtually ever I/O, even computations carried out on the GPU.

-These require the operating system kernel to run tasks in an interleaved manner, referred to as *multi-tasking*.
-This multi-tasking is achieved by scheduling processes and threads.
+These require the operating system kernel to run tasks in an interleaved manner, referred to as *time-sharing*.
+This is a very important property of modern operating systems.
+Let's see the basics of this.

 [dataflow]: assets/ex1_dd.png